The Attikamek Trail

 Dipping for whitefish in the rapids - 1907.© Parks Canada / 1907

-"Attikamek" for which this trail is named is the Ojibwa word for whitefish and means "caribou of the waters."
-Ojibwa fishermen came from miles around to harvest this bountiful food source.
+) - for which this trail is named - is the Ojibwemowin word for whitefish and means "caribou of the waters."
+Ojibwe fishermen came from miles around to harvest this bountiful food source.
 Fishing was done by dipping nets in the rushing waters while skilfully manoeuvring birchbark canoes among the eddies and pools of the rapids.

 Chockecherries© Parks Canada